 Adult Theatre Classes

 Who is it for?
-Beginners who wants to build confidence and learn new skills, as well as advanced actors looking for a chance to practice their craft and gain further insight into the creative process.
+Anyone who wants to build confidence and learn new skills, from beginners to advanced actors looking for a chance to practice their craft and gain further insight into the creative process.

 A word from some of our students: